ggorlen/rene/README.md

 This is a heavily constrained Python-like (whitespace significant) toy language that attempts to disallow any features or syntax that isn't allowed on homework or exams.
 Notably:

-- All you get are variables, ints, fixed-size arrays, loops, conditions and function calls.
+- All you get are variables, numbers, fixed-size arrays, loops, conditions and function calls.
 You can call plain Python functions like `print` but not instance methods.
   - You should restrict your function calls to `max`, `min`, `abs` and that ilk.
 - No augmented assignments like `+=` or `++`.
 Use `foo = foo + 1`.
-- No dicts or dynamic arrays/lists exist.
+- No dicts or dynamic arrays/lists.
 Use fixed arrays.
 - No `len(iterable)`.
-Pass explicit length variables into the function header and use those or write a wrapper to do so in your test harness.
+Add explicit length variables to the function header.
+You can write a wrapper for your test harness.
 - No `for i in range(0, n):`.
 Use `for i = 1 -> n:`, where `n` is inclusive and transpiles to `for i in range(1, n + 1)`.
 - No `and` and `or`.
 Use `&&` and `||`.
 - 4-space indentation only.
 - Only `/` is allowed for division. `//` is a comment.
-If you need floor division, add `from math import floor` and use `floor()` explicitly, but you probably won't need this, or floating point anything for that matter.
+If you need floor division, add `from math import floor` and call `floor()` explicitly, but you probably won't need this, or floating point anything.

 Some syntactical restrictions are due to my own ignorance.
 Please PR if you can fix these:
 - Blank lines are allowed, but the spaces in the lines need to match the current indentation level.